Amir-Ahammed/Linux-Essential-Notebook/SSH_Server_Configuration.md

 - ***Authentication:*** SSH provides strong authentication mechanisms to verify the identity of both the client and the server.
 - ***Port forwarding:*** SSH can be used to create secure tunnels for other network protocols.

+## SSH Architecture <a name="ssh-architecture"></a>
-***SSH Architecture*** <a name="ssh-architecture"></a> : SSH relies on the public-key cryptography to authenticate the remote system and allow it to authenticate the user trying to connect on it.
+SSH relies on the public-key cryptography to authenticate the remote system and allow it to authenticate the user trying to connect on it.
 SSH works on three hierarchical layers:

 - ***Transport layer:*** provides the server authentication, confidentiality and integrity, it also exposes the reserved port 22 used by default for the protocol
 - ***User authentication protocol:*** validates if the user is known by the server and the credentials are correct by testing a suite of user-authentication algorithms
 - ***Connection protocol:*** multiplexes the encrypted client server communication tunnel into several logical communication channels